 Do you struggle to write professionally for university?
 Do you feel like you’re just smartening up your language; throwing in a few words like ‘thus’ and ‘utilise’; and hoping for the best?
+Read on for simple tips to help improve your sentence structure.

 In this blog post, you’ll discover: